anywhichway/lmdb-oql/README.md

 Easily join and select data across multiple collections/classes using literals, functions, regular expressions, and built-in predicates to match property names or values using the familiar nomenclature `select(what).from(classes).where(conditions)`.

-This is ALPHA software.
-The API is not yet stable and adequate unit testing has not been completed.
+This is BETA software.
+The API is stable and unit tests have over 90% coverage.

 # Installation